 Who makes health care decisions for me in Missouri?

-In Missouri, the person you name to make decisions for you is called your attorney-in-fact.
+In Missouri, the person you name to make decisions for you is called your agent.
 Most people name a spouse, partner, relative, or close friend as their attorney-in-fact.
 Under Missouri law, your attorney-in-fact may not be:

 - your attending physician,